 According to the article 5 Reasons Why Goal Setting Will Improve Your Focus in Forbes Magazine, there are five reasons why individuals should set goals.

 1) Goals trigger behavior

 5) Goal setting promotes self-mastery

-Overall, goal setting is not only important because it typically keeps an individual on track and gets them moving forward to achieve their goals, but setting goals also helps build character in individuals, as they help increase patience, motivation, self-awareness and confidence.
-Goals setting helps you identify what is truly important to you.
+Overall, not only is goal setting important because it typically keeps an individual on track and gets them moving forward to achieve their goals, but also setting goals helps build character, as it helps increase patience, motivation, self-awareness, and confidence.
+Goal setting helps you identify what is truly important to you.